Y-path/JN_SBA_319/README.md

 ## Description

-This is an API for viewing artists works and details.
-It also allows for posting, editing, and deleting of artist details.
-Additionally, it includes a form to sign up for email communication.
+This is a database for books, users, summaries, and reviews.
+It allows for retrieving, posting, editing, and deleting of books.
+It allows for posting of reviews.
+It allows for retrieving, posting,

+and deleting of users.
+It also allows for retrieving, posting, and editing of summaries.

 ## Technology Used